 For students seeking letters of recommendation, click here.

-This teaching has been recognized: in 2017 with the Unsung Hero Award from Washington University in St. Louis, and in 2013 by the Dwight Conquergood Award for Excellence in Teaching from the Department of Performance Studies at Northwestern University.
-At Seattle University, Mahmoud has twice been certified in constructing courses via the Center for Digital Learning & Innovation, and has completing the faculty service learning training.
-Below are selected courses.
+This teaching has been recognized in 2017 with the Unsung Hero Award from Washington University in St. Louis, and in 2013 by the Dwight Conquergood Award for Excellence in Teaching from the Department of Performance Studies at Northwestern University.
+At Seattle University, Mahmoud was twice certified in constructing courses via the Center for Digital Learning & Innovation, and has completing the faculty service learning training.

-For more syllabi, click here.
+For syllabi, click here.

-“Syllabus — Culture and Identity Black Lives Matter Art Theory and Practice” – Washington University, Fall 2017
+Visit from Shamell Bell, Street Dance Activist as part of “Culture and Identity Black Lives Matter Art Theory and Practice” – Washington University, Fall 2017